NGC 1961

-NGC 1961 (also known as IC 2133) is a spiral galaxy in the constellation Camelopardalis.
-It is at a distance of circa 200 million light years from Earth, which, given its apparent dimensions, means that NGC 1961 is more than 220,000 light years across.
+NGC 1961 is a spiral galaxy in the constellation Camelopardalis.
+It was discovered by German-British astronomer William Herschel on 3 December 1788.
+It was also observed by Guillaume Bigourdan on 22 December 1891, causing it to be listed in the Index Catalogue as IC 2133.
+Its velocity with respect to the cosmic microwave background for is 3909±2 km/s, which corresponds to a Hubble distance of 57.65 ± 4.04 Mpc.
+However, seven non redshift measurements give a much closer distance of 44.586 ± 8.390 Mpc.

 The galaxy has been distorted, however no companion has been detected nor double nuclei that could show a recent merger.
 Its outer arms are highly irregular.
-Two long straight arms extent from the north side of the galaxy.
+Two long straight arms extend from the north side of the galaxy.
 A luminous X-ray corona has been detected around the galaxy.
 NGC 1961 is the central member of the small group of nine galaxies, the NGC 1961 group.

+Supernovae

-It was discovered by William Herschel on December 3, 1788.
-Four supernovae have been observed in NGC 1961, SN 1998eb, SN 2001is, SN 2013cc, and SN 2021vaz.
+Four supernovae have been observed in NGC 1961: